Constructing Hopf braces: Introduction

 The outline of the paper is as follows.
 In \seref{1} we collect some auxiliary material needed in the sequel. \seref{2} presents two methods of constructing new (cocommutative) Hopf braces from a given (cocommutative) Hopf brace which is a part of a matched pair of (cocommutative) Hopf algebras (\thref{main0}, \thref{main}).
 One notable consequence is \coref{11.11} which proves that any matched pair between two cocommutative Hopf algebras $A$ and $H$ gives rise to a cocommutative Hopf brace on the tensor product coalgebra $A \ot H$.
 Furthermore, any matched pair of groups or Lie algebras induces a cocommutative Hopf brace on the tensor product coalgebra of the corresponding group algebras, respectively the corresponding universal enveloping algebras (\exref{imp}).
 Several explicit examples are also presented.
 Finally, \seref{3} proves the completeness of the categories of Hopf braces and respectively cocommutative Hopf braces (\thref{limit}).
+In particular, we obtain that the category of bijective $1$-cocycles is also complete.